a6enez3r/rnb/README.md

 2) initialize & start Jupyter notebook on the remote host

-        make genkey              [ only once ]
-        make addkey              [ only once ]
         make crnb                        [ only once ]

-3) connect to the Jupyter notebook on the remote host
+3) connect to/run the Jupyter notebook on the remote host

         make rnb